jiv222/dotfiles/README.md

 from getting my schoolwork done.
 Void with musl is kind of in a gray area here, as most of what my school uses can be accessed on any Linux or Windows system.
 The only real trouble I've had is getting zoom installed for online classes, so that's where the Arch strata came into play.
 I'm able to easily run a `yay -S zoom` and it's ready for me.
 This just wasn't possible on a solely musl OS (without chroot trickery).
 This also applies to some things that span outside of the scope of my school, as I frequently test and experiment with new blockchain and cryptocurrenty related software.
-If a new project catches my eye, I don't want to have to jump through hurdles or just to run their binary.
+If a new project catches my eye, I don't want to have to jump through hurdles just to get a binary.

 **2. Trust, Comfort, Stability**

-Next, I'd like to have the comfortability and trust in an OS, in the sense that I won't have to take time away from what I am actively working on to fix a buggy bleeding edge piece of software.
+Next, I'd like to feel comfortable with and have trust in an OS, in the sense that I won't have to take time away from what I am actively working on to fix a buggy bleeding edge piece of software.
 While I am running Arch and a few programs from the Arch repos, I typically prefer to install a package with xbps in void if it is available.
 Void has, personally, never died on me, and I have a much better sense of control and understanding of my system.
 For example, I currently have 9 active services running, 3 of which are tty's.
 If there is a problem, which there hardly ever is, I know it is something I probably caused and can fix it without having to dive into crazy systemd documentation.
 Also, I find xbps is smarter